 Stephanie Imbeau received a BFA from The Ohio State University in 2004 and MFA from Newcastle University in 2007.
 Her competition-winning work Shelter made her the first female artist to adapt Channel 4’s Big 4 in London in 2009.
 She was the youngest artist in the show Homeland [In]Security: Vanishing Dreams at Dorsky Gallery, Long Island City, NY in November 2014.
 She has exhibited in Germany, France, England, Greece, and various locations in the US and has been featured in print in the UK and Korea.
-She currently lives and works in Williamsburg, Brooklyn.
+She currently lives and works in Berlin, Germany.

 Her practice investigates the way individuals seek community, personal security and a place to belong.
 She uses representations of protective structures as anthropomorphisms to explore this universal human impulse.
 These basic forms of shelter also provide the framework for a conceptual mapping of the barriers drawn to create safety and claim meaning using physical spaces.
 The simple outline of a house, for example, is both a boundary and a claim, “I am here” – with walls and a roof.
 She uses a variety of mediums with a specific interest in materials that posses the opposing qualities of utility and fragility, such as clay, cardboard and umbrellas.